My Forking Life

 Degrees of Doneness

-For an idea of the correct to cook your steak, follow the times below.
+For an idea of steak degrees of doneness, follow the times below.
 Make sure you use a quick read thermometer to check the correct temperatures.

 What sides go with steak?

-This recipe is so perfect for date night, serve it up alongside your favorite veggie and potato sides for a real feast!
+This recipe is perfect for date night; serve it alongside your favorite veggie and potato sides for a real feast!
 Try it with:

 • Mashed Sweet Potatoes